Airsequel/SQLite-Extra-Types/readme.md

 **We can simply define arbitray types in SQLite as long as the type affinity algorithm yields the correct storage type.**

-We suggest following naming convention for types:
+We suggest to (mostly) use following naming convention for types:

 - `TEXT_` for text types
 - `INT_` for integer types
 - `REAL_` for real types
 - `BLOB_` for blob types

-And here is the full list of types we suggest
+### Complete List of Types

-(and which we support on [airsequel.com](https://airsequel.com)):
+We already partially support it on [airsequel.com](https://airsequel.com)).

 Name | Description
 ---- | -----------